milaurose/shadow-fighter/README.md

 # shadow-fighter
-This app was applies Open Pose to simultaneously track the movements of two players, from two separate video feeds.
+This app applies Open Pose to simultaneously track the movements of two players, from two separate video feeds.
 The players can physically interact in a virtual space and play a boxing game, even if they are in separate rooms!
 This was created for the ImplementAI 2019 Hackathon INSERT PICTURE HERE